 “Everyone has a boyfriend or girlfriend back home when they’re freshman.
 They usually don’t last, well, mine didn’t” He said with a chuckle.

 Then some weird fate kicked in.
-My junior year roommate came walking by with some friends..calling my name out in jest, seeing I was talking to this hunky guy.
-She walked over since she knew him, and started extolling my virtues to him.
+My junior year roommate came walking by with some friends..calling my name out in jest when she saw I was talking to this cute guy.
+She walked over since she apparently knew him, using his name when she greeted us..and started extolling my virtues to him.

 She gave him our phone number.

 I walked back to our dorm with her and her friends, now listening to her extol his virtues.
 She was tipsy..